 Example 17.
 Company provides marketing services to customers wishing to promote their products using the internet.
 Amy sells widgets on the internet and hires Company to market her products.
 Company consults with Amy on her marketing needs and then creates a marketing plan for her business.
-Company also creates and distributes online banners, links, and targeted "email blasts" that promote Amy's business.
-All of the services provided by Company are advertising services excluded from the definition of digital automated services and would generally be subject to service and other activities B&O tax.
+Company also creates and distributes online banners, links, and targeted "e-mail blasts" that promote Amy's business.
+All of the services provided by Company are advertising services and would generally be subject to service and other activities B&O tax.

 Example 18.
-RVP, Inc. creates "sponsored links" on its website that drive customer traffic to Amy's website.
-RVP is paid by Amy for each click on a sponsored link on RVP's website.
+RVP, Inc. creates "sponsored links" on its web site that drive customer traffic to Amy's web site.
+RVP is paid by Amy for each click on a sponsored link on RVP's web site.
 The services provided by RVP are advertising services excluded from the definition of digital automated services and charges for such would generally be subject to service and other activities B&O tax.